 Before you buy a website, you need to take the time to do your due diligence.
 This includes focusing on things such as:

-Is the Seller Trustworthy?: As previously mentioned, buying and selling websites involves a certain amount of risk.
+- Is the Seller Trustworthy?: Buying and selling websites involves a certain amount of risk.
 However, you can help mitigate that risk by ensuring that you only buy from trustworthy sellers.
 Some websites have seller profiles with ratings, feedback, and more that you can check before making a decision.

 5. Make an Offer